-Mantle is an artist-run creative space in San Antonio, TX.
-It's a 24/7 studio space that also features an exhibition space in a historical building in the Beacon Hills neighborhood, just outside of downtown San Antonio.
+Started in October, 2016 by Sara Corley Martinez and Sarah Lawrence, Mantle is a 501(c)(3) non-profit, artist-run, creative space in San Antonio, TX.
+It's a 24/7 studio space that also features an exhibition space in a historical building in the Beacon Hill neighborhood, just outside of downtown San Antonio.

 There are currently full-time resident artist, guest artist, and exhibition spaces available, please email us for more information.

 Mantle features over 1500 sq. ft. of working space, high ceilings, storage, tiled wet work space and cement floors.
 We can accommodate most mediums and disciplines and encourage collaborative work between artists.
 Residents have 24/7 access.
 Utilities are included in the flat monthly rate.

 Our space is large enough for installation work, and we encourage multiple disciplines, topics, and can host solo or group shows.
 While we have open call twice a year, if you are interested in having a show at Mantle, please click below and send an inquiry.

 If you'd like, you can make a direct donation to Mantle Art Space right here!
 Any amount is appreciated - we are a non-profit space and we rely on community engagement to keep bringing contemporary art to San Antonio!